shpml/fundamentals/07_chapter/05_lesson.md

 The GA Instructional Team has put together some resources for you in a repository on GitHub; you'll need to retrieve these files and save a copy on your computer using Git.

-Eventually, when you've made changes that you'd like to share with our team, you can to submit those changes back to us via our GitHub repo.
+Eventually, when you've made changes that you'd like to share with our team, you can submit those changes back to us via our GitHub repo.

 This is what our workflow looks like:
 ![GitHub Workflow](../assets/chapter2/github_workflow.gif)